pioneerspacesim/pioneer-developer-docs/contribute/development-tools.md

 ### Debug Lua Callstack

-A lua callstack can also help - there's a function in lua/core/Sandbox.cpp that can be called in the debugger to get a callstack
+A lua callstack can also help - there's a function in lua/core/Sandbox.cpp that can be called in the debugger to get a callstack.
+You can insert `void pi_lua_stacktrace(lua_State *l)` that you can execute inside a C++ side breakpoint/assert to print the Lua callstack, and a very verbose set of context information is written to the output.txt log when Lua encounters an error.

 ### Misc.